IoriBranford/beeshooter/genesis/POSTMORTEM.md

 2. Set each Map's scroll position during gameplay.
 3. Free the Maps at the end of gameplay.

 And this was all I needed.
-I also played with scrolling horizontal lines for some extra flair when the boss appears.
+For some extra flair when the boss appears, I also played with the horizontal scanline scrolling mode.
+The Genesis can horizontally scroll full plane, per row (8px tall), or per scanline, and vertically scroll full plane or per column (16px wide).

 ### Object module